Data Processing Addendum

 3. SUB-PROCESSING AND PERSONNEL

-3.2 If Expel wishes to replace or appoint any new Sub-Processor, Expel shall provide at least fourteen (14) days prior written notice to Customer of the Sub-Processor change and associated details of processing, except that if Expel reasonably believes engaging a new Sub-Processor on an expedited basis is necessary to protect the confidentiality, integrity or availability of Customer Data or avoid a material disruption to the Services, Expel will give such notice as soon as reasonably practicable.
-Updates to the Sub-Processor List will be posted in the Expel Trust Center and a notification will be sent via email to Customer.
-Customer will be provided with fourteen (14) days to review (‘Review Period’).
-The parties agree that non-response by Customer during the Review Period will be taken as Customer’s approval of that Proposed Sub-Processor Update.
-If Customer objects to a Sub-Processor proposed under this Section 3.2 on good faith data processing grounds, Expel shall provide Customer with reasonable alternative(s), if any, to such engagement, including without limitation, modification to the Services.
+3.2 Notice of New Subprocessor.
+If Expel wishes to replace or appoint any new Sub-Processor, Expel shall provide at least fourteen (14) days prior written notice to Customer of the Sub-Processor change and associated details of processing, except that if Expel reasonably believes engaging a new Sub-Processor on an expedited basis is necessary to protect the confidentiality, integrity or availability of Customer Personal Data or avoid a material disruption to the Services, Expel will give such notice as soon as reasonably practicable.
+Updates to the Sub-Processor list will be posted in the Expel Trust Center and a notification will be sent via email to Customer.
+Customer will be provided with ten (10) days to review (‘Review Period’).
+The parties agree that non-response by Customer during the Review Period will be taken as Customer’s approval of that proposed Sub-Processor update.
+If Customer objects to a Sub-Processor proposed under this Section 3.2 on good faith data protection grounds, Expel shall provide Customer with reasonable alternative(s), if any, to such engagement, including without limitation, modification to the Services.
 If Expel cannot provide any such alternative(s), or if Customer, acting reasonably, does not agree to any such alternative(s), Customer may terminate the Agreement and this DPA and Expel shall provide Customer with a pro-rata refund for all fees paid by Customer for Services not yet received.

-3.3 With respect to all Sub-Processors authorized under Section 3.1 or 3.2:
+3.3 Sub-Processor Obligations.
+With respect to all Sub-Processors authorized under Section 3.1 or 3.2:

-2. Prior to such Sub-Processor processing Customer Data, Expel shall enter into a written agreement with each Sub-Processor which (a) requires the Sub-Processor to process Customer Data as required by Applicable Privacy Laws; and (b) is at a minimum, as protective of Customer Data as this DPA.
+2. Prior to such Sub-Processor processing Customer Personal Data, Expel shall enter into a written agreement with each Sub-Processor which (a) requires the Sub-Processor to process Customer Personal Data in accordance with Applicable Privacy Laws; and (b) is at a minimum, as protective of Customer Personal Data as this DPA.

 4. INTERNATIONAL TRANSFERS

-1. in Clause 7, the option docking clause will not apply.
+2. in Clause 7, the optional docking clause will not apply.

-2. in Clause 9, Option 2 will apply, and the time period for prior notice of a sub-processor will be as set forth in Section 3 of the DPA.
+3. in Clause 9, Option 2 will apply, and the time period for prior notice of Sub-processor changes will be as set forth in Section 3.2 of this DPA.

-4. In Clause 17, the governing law shall be the law of Ireland;
+5. in Clause 17, Option 1 will apply and the governing law shall be the laws of Ireland;

-5. In Clause 18, disputes shall be resolved in the courts of Ireland;
+6. in Clause 18(b), disputes shall be resolved in the courts of Ireland;

-7. The remaining information required by the Annexes to the EU/EEA SCCs is set forth in the Exhibits to this DPA.
+8. the remaining information required by the Annexes to the SCCs is set forth in the Exhibits to this DPA.

 1. The supervisory authority with respect to such Personal Data is the Swiss Federal Data Protection and Information Commissioner.